First Horizon (FHN)

 10. Return on Equity

-Over the last five years, First Horizon has averaged an ROE of 10.5%, impressive for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This is a bright spot for First Horizon.
+Over the last five years, First Horizon has averaged an ROE of 10.5%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.

-11. Key Takeaways from First Horizon’s Q3 Results
+11. Key Takeaways from First Horizon’s Q4 Results

-We were impressed by how significantly First Horizon blew past analysts’ revenue expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-Zooming out, we think this quarter featured some important positives.
-The stock traded up 5.2% to $24.19 immediately following the results.
+We enjoyed seeing First Horizon beat analysts’ revenue expectations this quarter.
+We were also glad its net interest income outperformed Wall Street’s estimates.
+While efficiency ratio missed, EPS ended up beating.
+Overall, we think this was a decent quarter with some key metrics above expectations.
+The stock remained flat at $24.25 immediately after reporting.

 12. Is Now The Time To Buy First Horizon?

-First Horizon isn’t a terrible business, but it doesn’t pass our quality test.
-First off, its revenue growth was weak over the last five years.
-And while its TBVPS growth was impressive over the last five years, the downside is its estimated net interest income for the next 12 months are weak.
+First Horizon isn’t a terrible business, but it doesn’t pass our bar.
+To begin with, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its TBVPS growth was solid over the last five years, the downside is its estimated net interest income for the next 12 months are weak.
 On top of that, its estimated sales for the next 12 months are weak.

 First Horizon’s P/B ratio based on the next 12 months is 1.3x.
-Investors with a higher risk tolerance might like the company, but we think the potential downside is too great.
-We're pretty confident there are superior stocks to buy right now.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're fairly confident there are better stocks to buy right now.